pluralsight/PSOperations/README.md

 ```

 ####Observe an Operation
-`Operation` instances can be observed for starting, cancelling, finishing and producing new operations with the `OperationObserver` protocol.
+`PSOperation` instances can be observed for starting, cancelling, finishing and producing new operations with the `OperationObserver` protocol.

 PSOperations provide a couple of types that implement the protocol:
 ```